led by a real archeologist who loves to bike

-Day 7: Kalamaki Beach

-Vehicle transfer, first to Ancient Nemea, where Brady once excavated on an archaeological dig.
-Then to Ancient Corinth from where St. Paul preached.
-Vehicle transfer continues to the ferry to Salamina island, where the game changer Battle of Salamis took place.
-Bike this unheralded island with Brady and learn how the history of Salamis changed the course of Western Civilization.
-32 km, 20 miles

-Day 8: departures

-</blockquote>

-<blockquote>

-# led by a real archeologist who loves to bike
+led by a real archeologist who loves to bike

 Day 7: Kalamaki Beach

 Vehicle transfer from Nafplio to Ancient Nemea, where Brady once excavated on an archaeological dig.
 From Nemea cycle to Ancient Corinth where St. Paul preached.
 Vehicle transfer from Corinth to Piraeus.
 Farewell dinner at the charming little port of Mikrolimano 32 km, 20 miles

 Day 8: departures